muhme/joomla-branches-tester/README.md

    scripts/create pgsql php8.3 52
    ```
 4. Check the Docker container logs to monitor activity.
-   For example, the `jbt_relay` container logs will display information about receiving and delivering emails.
+   For example, the `jbt-relay` container logs will display information about receiving and delivering emails.
    ```
-   docker logs jbt_relay
+   docker logs jbt-relay
    ```
    ```
    2024-08-22 10:09:34,082 - INFO - SMTP relay running on port 7025 and forwarding emails...